M8TEN/SpiritCardTestPlay/ReadMe.txt

 - random, [from], [to], [iterations], [max_repeats], (...map) Outputs [iterations] random numbers in the range from [from] to [to].
 If a number would be rolled more than [max_repeats], a new number will be rolled.
     Aditionally, a number of targets can be defined as optional parameters, which has the effect of printing the name of the target rather than just the number.
+    The range can start at the lowest of 1.
+Inputting anything below 1 will be set to 1.

 - remove, [card], [from]:
     Removes a card from [from]. [from] can either be 'hand' or 'deck'.
 The card is deleted without spending it's mana cost.